First Look: InterSystems Products in Containers

 This example shows how durable %SYS enables you to upgrade a containerized InterSystems IRIS instance by creating a container from a new image.
 All persistent changes you make to the instance are stored outside the container in the durable %SYS directory; if you create and start a new container from any InterSystems IRIS image using the needed options — that is, the --volume option mounting the external storage location for durable %SYS and the --env ISC_DATA_DIRECTORY option specifying the durable %SYS location on that mounted volume, which must exist and contain a /mgr subdirectory — those changes are inherited by the instance because it uses the same data as the instance in the previous container.

-Learn More About InterSystems IRIS and Docker Containers
+Learn More About InterSystems IRIS in Containers

 Articles from the InterSystems Developer Community: